What is Compostable? 103 Things You Can Compost Right At Home

-- Jack O’ Lanterns and decorative gourds: Channel your second favorite 90s Alt Rock band and start smashing those pumpkins before adding them to the compost pile.
+88. Jack O’ Lanterns and decorative gourds: Channel your second favorite 90s Alt Rock band and start smashing those pumpkins before adding them to the compost pile.

 Holiday Composting Browns

-- Wrapping paper (provide not plastic coated) – althought try to reuse first if you can
+89. Wrapping paper that isn’t plastic coated: Try to reuse first if you can.

-- Popcorn strung around the Christmas tree (people DO still do that, right?)
+92. Popcorn strung around the Christmas tree (people still do that, right?)

-- Real Christmas trees themselves: Just make sure you either put them through the wood chipper or have a hayday with the hatchet first, or it will linger in a compost pile for awhile
+93. Real Christmas trees: Just make sure you either put it through the wood chipper or have a heyday with the hatchet first, or it will linger in a compost pile for awhile

-- Evergreen wreaths and garlands: Make sure you’ve got all the wire ties and any other non-compostable decorations out.
+94. Evergreen wreaths and garlands: Make sure you remove all the wire ties and any other non-compostable metal residue first.

 Home Composting Browns